 Picture the grimiest dive bar you know.
 Combine that with the most disgusting port-a-potty you’ve ever peed in.
 Combine that with the crowd that’s on the Long Island Railroad the day of the Saint Patrick’s Day parade.
 Multiply that by a million and you have “The Dizzy Lizard” Saloon.
 This is where I met my first serious girlfriend.

 At Hofstra University in 2011, Long Island college students were still deep in our Jersey Shore phase—Ed Hardy shirts, bejeweled Blackberry cases, and spray tans.
 Like most college students, we were all looking for someone to fuck.
 Guido/Guidette coupling at the infamously gross Dizzys was our collective cultural practice.
-I, too, participated in this fist pumping, vodka-chugging, stretchy-neon-tank-top-world—only I never responded to the mating calls of “you’re mad beautiful” because I was queer.
+I, too, participated in this fist pumping, vodka-chugging, stretchy-neon-tank-top-world—only I never responded to the mating calls of “you’re mad beautiful” because I was a flaming homosexual.
 It seemed near impossible to find another girl like me.

 Then I met Grace.

 I thought life would be easier once I met her, but it actually became more complicated.
 I had to confront my conflicting identities head-on.
 Being together made us see how queer culture pushed against the culture we were living in.
 We were still young, relatively sheltered and unaware of life outside of Long Island.
 It wasn’t easy to be in a genuine, loving relationship with another woman.
 We grew accustomed to being cheered at while we kissed, or having a crowd of muscular guys with fake Chanel earrings watching us when we danced.
-Most times, it was annoying.
-Sometimes, it was mildly entertaining.
+Most times, it was mildly entertaining.
+Sometimes, it was annoying.
 Other times, it was downright scary.
 Girls kissing girls had a place amongst our peers, but that was only making room for one aspect of our complex relationship.

 Before I met Grace, I felt both utterly out of place and at home.
 Growing up in an Italian American suburb, I was already immersed in the culture that thrived at Hofstra.
 My teens were spent cruising around blasting techno, frying at the tanning salon and getting ridiculous acrylic shovel nails applied (lesbian fail, I know).
 My teens were also filled with watching The L Word with the remote firmly gripped in my hand in case my parents walked in, obsessively listening to Tegan and Sara, and writing bad poetry about girls.
-Once I got to college, I thought my queer identity could flourish, but my suitemates, though amazing friends, were much like the girls I grew up around.
+Once I got to college, I thought my lesbian identity could flourish, but my suitemates, though amazing friends, were much like the girls I grew up around.
 I was not met with the queer girl gang The L Word gave me false hopes of.
 We quickly made friends with club promoters and became known for being party girls.

 The first time I saw Grace, we were both trying to skip the line at Dizzys.
 We eyed each other competitively: we looked eerily similar—slutty crop top, ripped jeans, long brown hair, dark tan and over-the-top winged eyeliner.
 She got in before me and I decided I hated her.
 Once inside, we kept making eye contact.
 Each time I looked at her, she smirked.
 This bitch, I thought.
 At one point, she winked at me while she was letting a sweaty juicehead lift her off the dance floor and into his arms.
 Most people only see dancing this trashy on reality shows, but at Dizzys, it was as commonplace as hearing Sweet Caroline at straight people weddings.

-“Future plastic surgeon,” my friend Arran said, nodding toward Grace.
+“Future plastic surgeon,” my friend Mike said, nodding toward Grace.
 He always had perfectly disheveled hair and a perfectly coifed man by his side.
 There were far more gay men at Hofstra than lesbians.

 “Huh?”
 I asked him, squeezing a lime into my vodka.